Investing

 The problem is, when the media latches on to a certain hot stock or asset, it makes us all think we can play magical shots.
 In the world of investing, that’s simply not true.

-The good news is that the market is becoming more efficient, and the harder the market is to beat, the better off you are accepting market prices by simply investing ETFs that buy every stock in the market.
+The good news is that the market is becoming more efficient.
+The harder the market is to beat, the better off you are accepting market prices by simply investing ETFs that buy across every stock in the market rather than stock picking.

 If you properly diversify the ETFs you own, as well as periodically rebalance, you’re much likelier to have steady returns as opposed to dramatic highs and lows.